globus/globus-sdk-python/docs/experimental/examples/oauth2/globus_app.rst

 Manually Defining Scope Requirements
 ------------------------------------

-Globus service clients all maintain as a part of their class definition a list of default scope requirements to be attached to any bound app.
-These scopes represent our best approximation of a "standard set" for this service; unfortunately however, this list will note be sufficient for all use cases.
+Globus service client classes all maintain internal list of default scope requirements to be attached to any bound app.
+These scopes represent an approximation of a "standard set" for each service.
+This list however is not sufficient for all use cases.

 For example, the FlowsClient defines its default scopes as ``flows:view_flows`` and ``flows:run_status`` (read-only access).
 These scopes will not be sufficient for a